mixxxdj/manual/source/chapters/configuration.rst

-* **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time deadlines imposed by the current audio audio buffer size.
+* **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time deadlines imposed by the current audio buffer size.
 This is useful to tune the latency settings.
 If the counter increases, then increase your audio buffer size, decrease the sample rate setting or change the sound API setting if available.